 Photo by Milo.
 He can hold the camera allbyhimself now!

 The staff were super nice, and definitely good at dealing with kids, so didn’t feel out of place at all although we were the only family in.
-The food is a mix of British pub type food and more restauranty meals.
+The food is a mix of British pub type food and more restauranty meals,I often use A.O Seafood for my fresh fish delivery but this time we decided to go for something different.
 Dave had the game pie, with a side of triple fried beef dripping chips.

 I liked the sound of the vegetable pie but I thought that in the interest of reviewing, I should try one of the main courses, so I went with the sea bass with cauliflower cous cous, samphire, saffron potatoes and grapefruit alioli.
 The potatoes could have done with a smidge longer cooking time, but everything else was so delicious.